rkumar/rbcurse-tutorial/md/table.md

 The example term2.rb, uses Tabular inside a textview and listbox.
 However, term2.rb uses the Application object which we have not yet discussed.

+dbdemo.rb uses Tabular to popup the results of an sql statement in just a few lines of code.

+Assume we have the column names in $columns and the data in content (an array of arrays).

+    require 'rbcurse/core/widgets/tabular'
+    t = Tabular.new do |t|
+      t.headings = $columns
+      t.data=content
+    end
+    view t.render

+`view` is a method (available globally) that pops up a textview with the data provided, allowing traversal, search etc.
 ## TabularWidget

 The TabularWidget is a multirow widget with data displayed in rows and columms.
 The columns may be resized, moved,